barryosull/barryosull.com/contents/articles/2018-02-22-immediate-vs-eventual-consistency.md

 ---
 title: "Immediate vs eventual consistency"
 published: false
-description: When it comes to building and playing projetcors, how quickly should you process events and what are the tradeoffs
+description: "When it comes to building and playing projectors, how quickly should you process events and what are the trade-offs"
 tags: event sourcing
 ---
 In the last article we looked at the building blocks of projectors.
 So assuming we have events, projectors, and a projectionist, how do we trigger the projectionist to play events into the projectors?
 Well, before we can dig into the technologies, we need to understand how we want this system to work.
 The biggest consideration being, are events processed immediately or not?